flimflam-austin/hugo-cms-test/content/quick_reads/20201029-trump-taxes/index.md

       presidents.
     _key: 790295865c02
   - order: 8
+    useCheckmark: false
     body: >-
-      “No law barred _The Times_ from publishing its article and if there had been one it would in all likelihood be unconstitutional.”
+      “No law barred_The Times_ from publishing its article and if there had been one it would in all likelihood be unconstitutional.”